-5.0 Duties of the Board of Directors.
-Duties of the Section Board of Directors (hereinafter the "Board") shall include management of the Section, responsibility for the budget and financial resources, strategic planning, providing leadership, overseeing the various activities within the Section and its Subsidiary Organizations, communicating with the Region, and facilitating the election process for Officers and Directors of the Section and its Subsidiary Organizations.
-The Board shall have control of property of the Section.

-5.1 Annual Report.
-The Board shall oversee the preparation of the Annual Report which shall be submitted to the Society in accordance with published requirements.
+- 5.0 Duties of the Board of Directors.
+Duties of the Board of Directors (hereinafter the "Board") shall include managing the Section, administering the budget, financial resources and strategic planning, providing leadership, overseeing the various activities within the Section and its Subsidiary Organizations, communicating with the Region, and facilitating the election process for Officers and Directors of the Section and its Subsidiary Organizations.
+The Board shall have control of property of the Section. - 5.1 Annual Report.
+The Board shall oversee the preparation of the Annual Report which shall be submitted to the Society in accordance with published requirements. - 5.2 Fiscal Year.
+The fiscal year of the Section shall be from October 1 to September 30.

-Article 6: Officers and Directors
+ARTICLE 6.
+OFFICERS AND DIRECTORS

-6.0 Qualifications.
-Officers, Directors and Delegates shall be Subscribing Members of the Section in a voting grade of Society membership who have demonstrated interest and ability regarding Section affairs, have declared a willingness to serve, and have made a commitment to the time required.
+- Qualifications.
+Officers, Directors [and Delegates, if you have them] shall be Subscribing Members of the Section in a voting grade of Society membership who have demonstrated interest and ability regarding Section affairs, have declared a willingness to serve, and have made a commitment to the time required. - 6.1 Officers.

-6.1 Officers.
 The Officers of the Section shall be elected by the Subscribing Members, with the exception of the President and immediate Past President.
-The President-Elect shall automatically succeed to the office of President at the close of the Annual Meeting.

-NOTE: Section should also define appointment process.
+[The President-Elect shall automatically succeed to the office of President at the close of the Annual Meeting if this is not how you do it then define.] - NOTE: Section should also define appointment process. - 6.1.1 President.

-6.1.1 President.
 The President shall have general supervision of the affairs of the Section and shall delegate duties to Section Officers.
-The President shall preside at meetings of the Section at which the President may be present.
+The President shall preside at meetings of the Section and Board at which the President may be present. - 6.1.1.1 Term.

-6.1.1.1 Term.
 The President shall serve a one (1) year term.
+The

-The President shall assume the office immediately following the conclusion of a term as President-Elect.
+President shall assume the office immediately upon installation following the conclusion of a term as President-Elect.
 After serving one (1) full term, the President shall be ineligible to serve in the same office.